elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 ### Satisficing
 Getting distracted is not just procrastinating on social media, it’s losing focus on your main quest and chasing side ones.
 This can mainly happen due to two behaviors:

-1. Not measuring the correct thing
+1. Not measuring the correct thing.
-2. Not being comfortable with saying “good enough”
+2. Not being comfortable with saying “good enough”.

 ![Desktop View](/assets/img/satisficing.png)
 _https://modelthinkers.com/mental-model/satisficing_